sljy1995/StephTheAlpha/_posts/2025-12-25-monetising-vrp-for-aapl.md

 - p-value: 1.84 × 10⁻⁷
 - 1% critical value: −3.44

 Given the autocorrelation values, it can be seen that the ***VRP has strong short-term persistence, and gradually decays to 0 within 10 calendar days and is therefore mean-reverting***.
 This can been seen by the high first-order autocorrelation function parameter ≈ 0.8327 and an autocorrelation close to 0 at lag 7 (AR(7) ≈ -0.0996, consistent with a stationary, mean-reverting process.
-Given these, it is suitable for VRP to be modelled as a time-series.
-Modelling VRP dynamic enables effective timing and sizing of volatility trades, allowing the trader to systematically monetise mispricing while managing exposure to risk.

 We further assess stationarity using the __Augmented Dickey-Fuller (ADF) test__, which tests the null hypothesis of a unit root against the alternative of stationarity.
 Since the ADF statistic value is less than the critical values, and has a p-value of 0.000001, **we can reject the null hypothesis of a unit root, and conclude that there is strong statistical evidence that the VRP series is stationary over the sample period**.

-These provide motivation for modelling VRP as a time-series.
+These provide motivation for modelling VRP as a time-series, which will provide insights into effective timing and sizing of volatility trades, allowing the trader to systematically monetise mispricing while managing exposure to risk.

 ## Modelling VRP as a Time-series

 We now model VRP using AR(1) given the pronounced first-order autocorrelation, and confirm if the model is statistically useable, before determining the long-run mean and half-life to understand if monetising VRP will reap positive PnL, as well as the decay rate of volatility spikes.
+The total number of observations is 644 for this model.

 $$
 \mathrm{VRP}_t = \alpha + \phi \, \mathrm{VRP}_{t-1} + \varepsilon_t,